Dan D’Agostino launches three-chassis Relentless Preamplifier to match mono model

 Finally, the Relentless Preamplifier is the first D’Agostino preamplifier to offer an optional digital streaming module (DSM), offering connectivity for legacy sources, USB functionality, and hi-res streaming capability.
 The DSM adds SPDIF coaxial, Optical, USB-A, and RJ-45 and wi-fi network inputs.
 For latency free playback of high-resolution network content, 10/100/1000 Gigabit Ethernet is supported.

-Customised apps for iOS devices promise easy control of your stored music, it is Roon Ready, with Tidal (MQA decoding is standard), Qobuz and Spotify native within the app.
+Customised apps for iOS devices promise easy control of your stored music and it is Roon Ready, with Tidal (MQA decoding is standard), Qobuz and Spotify native within the app.

 Requiring three separate circuit boards, the core element of the module is a pair of DACs configured in differential mode, capable of handling today’s highest resolution sources, including PCM signals up to 32 bit/384 KHz and DSD signals up to DSD256 (11.2MHz) decoded natively.

-The Relentless Preamplifier is priced at £165,000 in the UK, inclusive of VAT and installation, and will begin shipping in November in silver, black, or custom painted finishes.
+The Relentless Preamplifier is priced at £165,000 in the UK, inclusive of VAT and installation (it weighs 60kg, so this is helpful) and will begin shipping in November in silver, black, or custom painted finishes.
 And why not grab the Relentless Mono amps to complete the set?
 Only £275,000 per pair...

 MORE: